-Scott gained early directorial prominence with REM’s “Everybody Hurts”.
-It won multiple MTV awards, a Grammy Nomination and was inducted in the MVPA Hall of Fame in 2005.
-Scott has also directed highly acclaimed videos for U2, No Doubt, Radiohead, Smashing Pumpkins, The Strokes, and George Michael.
-Scott has two videos in the MTV 100 best videos of all time.
+Jake gained early directorial prominence with REM’s “Everybody Hurts.”
+It won multiple MTV awards, a Grammy nomination and was inducted in the MVPA Hall of Fame in 2005.
+He directed other promos for top artists such as U2, No Doubt, Radiohead, Smashing Pumpkins, The Strokes and The Rolling Stones, to note just a few.